subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: the targeted invalid ER.
+- `mmr_proof`: MMR proof for the parent consensus block of the receipt.
+- `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
-- `bundle_index`: index of mismatched bundle
+- `bundle_with_proof`: including `bundle_index` index of mismatched bundle; `bundle` bundle body; and `bundle_storage_proof` storage proof.

 **Verifier checks:**

 1. Verify the `bad_receipt` with `bad_receipt_hash` exists.
+2. Verify `mmr_proof` and obtain the corresponding state root for the consensus block number in the receipt.
+3. Get the domain runtime code that used to derive the target receipt: if the runtime code is still present in the state then get it from the state, otherwise from the `maybe_domain_runtime_code_proof` storage proof with MMR proof.
+4. Verify the `bundle_storage_proof`.
-2. Obtain from the host function the `bundle_body`  of the bundle in question.
+5. Obtain from `bundle_with_proof` the `bundle` body of the bundle in question.
-3. Compute `valid_bundle_digest` of the `bundle_body`.
+6. Compute `valid_bundle_digest` from extrinsics in the `bundle` using domain runtime code.
-4. Compare that the digest is different from the one in `bad_receipt` ⇒ Accept the fraud proof and punish the producer of `bad_receipt`.
+7. Compare that the digest is different from the one in `bad_receipt`at the given `bundle_index` ⇒ Accept the fraud proof and punish the producer of `bad_receipt`.
-5. If the digest is same ⇒ Ignore the fraud proof.
+8. If the digest is same ⇒ Ignore the fraud proof.

 ### True/False Invalid Bundle